VIEW ALL BLOG POSTS

 Blueberry Chia Bowl

-You can eat this Blueberry Chia Bowl as an alternative to cereal (if you want) or just as a snack, plus, as we recently mentioned, blueberries are a true superfood for gut health and more.
-Made with the amazing blue-hued fruit, chia seeds, kefir, and maple syrup (a natural source of antioxidants), it contains valuable nutrients for optimal health and is simple to prepare.
+You can eat this Blueberry Chia Bowl as an alternative to cereal (if you want) or just as a snack, plus, as we’ve previously shared, blueberries are a true superfood for gut health and more.
+Made with blueberries, chia seeds, kefir, and maple syrup (a natural source of antioxidants), this recipe contains valuable nutrients for optimal health and is simple to prepare.

 6. Vanilla Rose Chia Pudding